jslearn81/cc_statement_Analytics/README.md

 2. Add new Singapore banks data format to this
 3. Expand Tagging dictionary

-Eventually when the code gets more mature, i plan to make it into an R package
+Eventually when the code gets more mature, i plan to make convert this into an R package